freifunk-gluon/gluon/README.md

 The built images can be found in the directory `images`.

 For the build reserve 6GB of disk space.
-The building requires packages for `subversion`, ncurses headers (`libncurses-dev`) and zlib headers (`libz-dev`).`
+The build requires packages for `subversion`, ncurses headers (`libncurses-dev`) and zlib headers (`libz-dev`).`